bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_classification:

 Classification
-  Predicting a categorical output (e.g. yes or no?, blue, green or red?).
+  Predicting a categorical output.

+  - **Binary classification** predicts one of two possible outcomes (e.g. is the email spam or not spam?)

+  - **Multi-class classification** predicts one of multiple possible outcomes (e.g. is this a photo of a cat, dog, horse or human?)

 .. _glossary_classification_threshold: